StwayneXG/automated-cxr-analysis/README.md

 # CXR-Segmentation-Classification

-This repository contains code to train a Machine Learning model to Segment CXRs for Lungs and Classify the Image to having 6 Diseases.
+This repository contains code to train a Machine Learning model to Segment CXRs for Lungs and Classify the Image for Diseases Diagnosis.

 ## CXR Segmentation